 You can get a ton of guidance in our full post about how to run a faster mile, but here are some initial quick tips:

 - Start slowly: If you’re brand new to running and are struggling to complete a mile, start with a run-walk plan to build your endurance.
 (You’ll find a free run/walk plan in our guide to start jogging).
+Once you can do that, focus on consistent running for a few months before shifting your focus to improving speed.

 The Bottom Line